ethz-msrl/EvaluationPlatformCatheterAblation/README.md

 ![Full Setup](./images/full_setup.JPG)

-_Figure 5: The complete setup, showcasing all the components properly assembled._
+_Figure 7: The complete setup, showcasing all the components properly assembled._

 The catheter is advanced through the sheath such that its color-marked tip is located inside the left atrium in front of the cameras:

 ![Catheter](./images/catheter.JPG)

-_Figure 6: The catheter as positioned in the physical setup._
+_Figure 8: The catheter as positioned in the physical setup._

-This setup allows for the tracking of the catheter tip inside the model as illustrated in the following animation.
+This setup allows for the tracking of the catheter tip inside the model as illustrated in the following GIF:
 ![Tracking GIF](./images/tracking.gif)

-_Figure 7: An animation demonstrating the catheter tracking system in the model._
+_Figure 9: A GIF demonstrating the catheter tracking system in the model._

 ## 5. Reference